TeodoroMorcone/teodoro.ch/README.md

 1. Run `npm run qa` locally; address any failures.
 2. Provide `.env.production` with Zoom + GA values.
 3. Deploy (e.g., Vercel).
 After first deploy, execute production Lighthouse audits and share report URLs.
 4. Confirm consent flow on live domain and submit sitemap / hreflang via Google Search Console if applicable.
+The sitemap is available at `/sitemap.xml` and is generated dynamically at request time using the localized routes.
+Optionally set `NEXT_PUBLIC_SITE_URL` to override the default canonical host (`https://teodoro.ch`) when running in other environments.

 ### Render.com Deployment Checklist